 Although sea turtles face natural threats ( e.g. natural predators), it is human activities that pose the greatest threats to their survival.

-Loggerhead turtles reach sexual maturity between 16 to 28 (Casale et al., 2011) years and mate every two to three years in coastal waters.
+Loggerhead turtles reach sexual maturity between 16 to 28 5Casale et al. 2011, Estimation of age at maturity of loggerhead sea turtles Caretta caretta in the Mediterranean using lenght-frequency data years and mate every two to three years in coastal waters.
 They then return to nest on the very same beach where they were hatched, called the “natal beach”.
 The sex of hatchlings is determined by the temperature of the sand (nest incubation temperature).
 Warmer temperatures result in a higher percentage of females and cooler temperatures in a higher percentage of males.
-Once a certain temperature is reached, at either scale, nests can produce solely females or solely males5)MTSG Regional Report 2018, as above..
+Once a certain temperature is reached, at either scale, nests can produce solely females or solely males6MTSG Regional Report 2018.

 Leatherback turtles encountered in the Mediterranean originate from across the Atlantic Ocean.
 Leatherback encounters are reported in almost every Mediterranean country.
 They constitute a rare, but regular visitor to the region, where they enter presumably in search of food.